ridercoach/rsna2018/README.md

 # rsna2018  ** under construction **
 Notes, etc, for Kaggle RSNA Pneumonia Detection Challenge

-This repository contains a minimal set of files related to the explanation in this README.
+This repository contains a **_minimal_**
+(only those essential to the discussion) set of files related to the explanation in this README.
 The "darknet" directory pertains to the training and use of the model, and the "rsna" directory pertains to the pre- and post-processing of the data.
-The Jupyter [notebook](https://github.com/ridercoach/rsna2018/blob/master/rsna2018-notes.ipynb) in the root of the repository illustrates some of the explanation given here.
+The Jupyter [notebook](https://github.com/ridercoach/rsna2018/blob/master/rsna2018-notes.ipynb) in the root of the repository presents a small sample of x-ray images comparing the predictions of the model to human diagnosis.

 I used the Darknet framework with the "regular" version of the YOLOv2 model.
 I started with the yolov2.weights file and trained for 12,300